Krien/ZenFS-append/README.md

+# ZenFS with appends

+We modified ZenFS to support appends.
+Currently this relies on SZD (<https://github.com/Krien/SimpleZNSDevice>) being installed globally.
+Additionally, since SZD depends on SPDK, SPDK needs to be installed globally as well.
+Note that we do not use the SPDK functionality.
+All code changes are in: `zenfs.mk`, `zbd_zenfs.cc/h`, `zbdlib_zenfs.cc/h`, `io_zenfs.cc/h`, `fs_zenfs.cc/h`.

 # ZenFS: RocksDB Storage Backend for ZNS SSDs and SMR HDDs

 ZenFS is a file system plugin that utilizes [RocksDB](https://github.com/facebook/rocksdb)'s FileSystem interface to